 What makes Blue Owl Preserves unique?

 Blue Owl Preserves provides jams that have less sugar than most store bought and homemade jams.
 Some commercial brands contain 13 grams of sugar per 1 T serving!
 Blue Owl Preserves contain only 3 grams, allowing fruit to be the star.
-All of our products are made using organic ingredients (when possible) and we source fruit from local Colorado farms (also when possible), when seasonally available.
+All of our products are made using fresh ingredients (when possible) and we source fruit from local Colorado farms (also when possible), when seasonally available.

 How long does it last?

 Before opening, jam is shelf-stable for a year or more.
 After opening, be sure to refrigerate and consume within 3-4 weeks.
 Our jam doesn’t contain any artificial preservatives or high amounts of sugar, which means you need to eat it up a little faster.
 Need ideas on how to get to the bottom of your jar?
 Head over to our Recipe page.